LauraMarott/SocialGraphs/Actors.md

 #### Betweenness Centrality

-The betweenness is meant to examined the centrality of a movie based on how many shortest paths going through this movie.
+The betweenness is meant to examine the centrality of a movie based on how many shortest paths going through this movie.
+A central movie using this method therefore illustrates that this movie connects many other movies to each other.

 <figure style="text-align: center;">
   <img src="./images/graph_betweenness1.png" width="500"/>
 </figure>

-Here no pattern is seen at all.
-The top and bottom betweenness centralities are also investigated:
+Here no pattern is seen with the naked eye at all.
+However, the top and bottom betweenness centralities are investigated to confirm or decline this:

 <figure style="text-align: center;">
   <img src="./images/betweenness_nodes_top.png" width="500"/>